 The mother should position herself comfortably.
 Pillows, back support, and/or a footrest may be helpful but are not required.
 The infant should be positioned close to the mother, with his hips flexed, so that he does not have to turn his head to reach the breast.
 His mouth and nose should be facing the nipple.
 If possible, a helper can hand the infant to the mother once she is comfortable.
+If the infant is crying, it may be helpful to allow the baby to suck on a finger briefly to calm prior to trying to attach.
 Support the breast so it is not pressing on the infant's chin.
 The infant's chin should drive into the breast.
 Attach or latch infant onto the breast.
 Encourage him to open his mouth wide and pull him close by supporting his back (rather than the back of his head) so that his chin drives into the breast.
 His nose will be touching the breast.
 The mother's hand should form a support for the infant's neck.
 If pain is felt, detach the infant gently and try again.
-These steps may need to be repeated frequently during the early weeks.
+These steps may need to be frequently repeated during the early weeks.
 The mother and infant will find a technique that works for them after some practice.

 There are specific positions suggested by the La Leche League.
-These are the:
+These are the following:

 Clutch or football position